 Alternative names: Spirochaetal colitis, porcine intestinal spirochaetosis, non-dysenteric colitis, Brachyspira pilosicoli

 "Colitis" means large intestine inflammation.
 In some countries it is common in growing pigs and is characterized by diarrhea.
 It is not frequent in pigs fed with feed prepared in the farm.
+The clinical presentation is similar to swine dysentery except that is much milder.

 Sows and lactating piglets